 Negotiation Procedure for Associated STAs) and 11.55 (Enhanced Broadcast Services Procedures).

-An EBCS STA shall skip the transmission of any EBCS Request frame or a frame containing an Enhanced
+An EBCS non-AP STA shall skip the transmission of any EBCS Request frame or a frame containing an Enhanced

-Broadcast Request ANQP-element requesting an EBCS if the STA receives an EBCS Termination Notice frame with a valid time to termination value contained in the EBCS Termination Info subfield containing
+Broadcast Request ANQP-element requesting an EBCS traffic stream if the STA receives an EBCS Termination Notice frame with a valid time to termination value contained in the EBCS Termination Info subfield containing

 the content ID of the EBCS.